k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 ### Main Menu

-The Main menu is at the top of the window and has the following options:
+The Main menu is a toolbar located at the top of the window.
+It has the following options:

 ![image](/articles/99_Broadway/images/99_18_01_main_menu.PNG)